This Web Page is Memory

 cannot be dated.
 Then there are those

-wonderful impressions left in the childhood mind by patterns; shadows on a carpet; enchanting designs on curtains or
+wonderful impressions left in the childhood mind by patterns; shadows on a carpet; enchanting designs on curtains or wallpaper.
+Wallpaper played a significant

-played a significant part in my life at an early age.
-After lunch each day I was put in my cot for
+part in my life at an early age.
+After

-small irregularity in the wallpaper.
-I
+could see a small irregularity in the wallpaper.
+I recall teasing at it with my

+fingernail.
 Oh joy!
-I could peel a little bit off.
+I could peel a

-A bit more effort and off came another inch.
-This was the most satisfying thing I had
+off came another inch.
+This was the

-ever done.
-I set to work with gusto and
+I set to work with gusto and can still remember the sensuous pleasure of

-paper.
-Suffice it to say that I was
+find a joyous child surrounded by shreds of paper.
+Suffice it to say that I was never put down

-never put down for another afternoon nap.
+for another afternoon nap.

 Paper of a different sort provided further entertainment when my